Chrome Children

 Chrome Children is a co-production between Stones Throw Records and Adult Swim.
 The CD & DVD set, released on October 3, 2006, includes songs from Oh No, J Dilla, Madlib, and other Stones Throw artists.
 It also includes footage from a hip-hop concert headlined by MF DOOM and Madlib on DVD.
-The concert was filmed by Adult Swim at the 2006 SXSW festival in Austin, TX.
+The concert was filmed by Adult Swim at the 2006 SXSW festival in Austin, Texas.

 A sequel, Chrome Children Vol. 2, was released in digital format January 29, 2007.
 The CD version was later released.